Genivia/SJOT/README.md

 ### Default values

-When an optional property is missing or is null, the default value will be assigned by the validator to this property.
+When a property defined by a schema object is missing in the JSON input or is `null`, then the default value will be assigned by the validator to this property.
 For example, an object with an optional year since 1900 that defaults to 1900:

     {
       "@root": { "year?1900": "1900.." }